 Swerving from common behaviour patters might bring progress, boons, blessings, but is risky in a conform setting, and animal settings are marked by brutal ranking business and pecking-based order.
 Group animals – lions are – hardly have much leeway today, and the same goes for conform humans.
 Lions kill in gangs, as if by nature compelled.
 How can a lion evolve away from that while on earth?
 And by not doing what is deemed natural?

 Development-aiding deviations from nature's main designs are hardly any "either-or" ways, but more of "both-and" ways, and many of them can be gentle enough to last throughout life.
-Buddhas gentle Middle Way of avoiding extremes is an example of how to think, talk and act so as to foster fit development along with adaptations to nature that are OK.
+Buddhas gentle Middle Way of avoiding extremes is an example of how to think, talk and act so as to foster fit development along with adaptations to nature that may work well till the end.

 Tenable efforts may be had through a system